 - The location and placement of campers, boats, and trash cans

 - Age limits (55 and older for senior living)

-Deed restricted communities are good for landlords who want to keep their rentals looking neat and uniform.
+Deed-restricted communities are good for landlords who want to keep their rentals looking neat and uniform.
 The restrictions are usually placed on properties to protect their value or prevent businesses from operating out of the house.

-The Importance of CC&Rs, Bylaws, and Rules & Regulations
+The Importance of CC&Rs, Bylaws, and Rules & Regulations in deed-restricted communities

-If you already own deed restricted investment properties or want to purchase one, you’ll need to understand your neighborhood’s rules.
+If you already own deed-restricted investment properties or want to purchase one, you’ll need to understand your neighborhood’s rules.

-For example, suppose you intended to rent the home through a service like Airbnb, but the deed restriction doesn’t allow short-term property leases.
+For example, suppose you intended to rent a home through a service like Airbnb, but the deed restriction doesn’t allow short-term property leases.
 If the limits require terms of at least six months, Airbnb may not be an option for you.

-The US has over 350,000 community associations, and many have three types of governing documents you’ll need to be familiar with: CC&Rs, Bylaws and Rules & Regulations.
+The US has over 350,000 community associations, and many have three types of governing documents you’ll need to be familiar with: CC&Rs, Bylaws, and Rules & Regulations.